Visit Us in Hawaii

 Take Our Beekeeping Tour

 If your schedule allows for it, we recommend taking our daily Beekeeping Tour.
 You can explore actual hives with our beekeeper and learn where the queen resides, how the hive is organized, and what makes bees so special and interesting.
+You'll also get to enjoy a free tasting of our six unique raw honeys.
 Space is limited and reservations are required.

 Visit Our Museum